 The FDIC - short for the Federal Deposit Insurance Corporation - is an independent agency of the United States government.
-The FDIC was created by Congress in 1933 to make the savings of millions of Americans secure.
+The FDIC was created by Congress in 1933 to make the savings of millions of Americans safe and secure.
 The FDIC protects depositors against the loss of their insured deposits if an FDIC-insured bank or savings association fails.
 FDIC insurance is backed by the full faith and credit of the United States government but is totally funded by member banks' premium assessments.
 Since the FDIC's creation in 1933, no depositor has ever lost even one penny of FDIC-insured deposits.

 The FDIC protects depositors' funds in the unlikely event of the financial failure of their bank or savings institution.
 FDIC deposit insurance covers the balance of each depositor's account, dollar-for-dollar, up to the insurance limit, including principal and any accrued interest through the date of the insured bank's closing.

 The basic insurance amount is $250,000 per depositor, per insured bank.

 Single Accounts (owned by one person with no beneficiaries): $250,000 per owner

 Joint Accounts (two or more persons with no beneficiaries): $250,000 per co-owner

 IRAs and other certain retirement accounts: $250,000 per owner